 Morrill - Lyman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Morrill - Lyman with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.93% of adults in Morrill - Lyman have a bachelor's degree or advanced degree.
+The citizens of Morrill - Lyman are slightly less educated than the national average of 21.84% for the average city or town: 15.93% of adults in Morrill - Lyman have a bachelor's degree or advanced degree

 The per capita income in Morrill - Lyman in 2022 was $30,775, which is lower middle income relative to Nebraska and the nation.
 This equates to an annual income of $123,100 for a family of four.
 However, Morrill - Lyman contains both very wealthy and poor people as well.